-Providers can get a wide range of important information online at harvardpilgrim.org:
+Providers can get a wide range of important information online at harvardpilgrim.org including:

 - HPHC's formulary

 - · News and information, including the Insights and Updates for Providers newsletter

 - · Updates and advisories

-- Links to medical resources from
+- · Links to medical resources from

 - General health sites

 - Medical journals

 - Medical schools and other educational sources

-Currently, providers have the ability to perform the following secure functions through the Employer Account
+Currently, providers have the ability to perform the following secure functions through the Provider Account, HPHConnect:

 - Patient eligibility

 - Claims submissions

 - Claims status

-- Specialty referrals
+- · Specialty referrals

 - Notifications/authorizations

-Setting up your Account
+Setting Up Your Account

-HPHC establishes account structures to ensure that the receipt and processing of enrollment transactions and the collection, application and reconciliation of premium are accurate, timely and efficient.
+HPHC establishes account structures to ensure that the receipt and processing of enrollment transactions and the collection, application and reconciliation of fully insured or self-insured administrative fees are accurate, timely and efficient.
 HPHC reserves the right to establish an account structure that is beneficial solely for the administration of eligibility.
 HPHC will set up your account as follows: